cyber-carpentry/group1-machine-learning-project/README.md

 * Kaiwen Chen
 * Ekincan Ufuktepe

+### Description of Deliverables and Hands-on Instructions
+1) Reproducibility of both datasets and models

+`$ docker pull <image>`
+2) Reusability of neural network models

+3) Reusability of datasets

+4) Reusability of datasets and models

 ### Description of files
 In mnist directory:
 * build_model.py: sets up a basic model based on Keras MNIST data <br>